 Do Beer and Religion Mix?

-Christmas is less then a month away and it's a religious holiday for many.
+Christmas is less than three weeks away and it's a religious holiday for many.
 For others, it's a time to get together with family and friends to have some fun and enjoy a couple of drinks.

 Drinking and religion may not exactly mix but beer and religion do have some things in common.

-1. Beer brewing goes back at least to the ancient Sumerians, who recorded a recipe for beer on a clay tablet that's almost 4,000 years old.
+1. Beer brewing goes back at least to the ancient Sumerians.
+They recorded a recipe for beer on a clay tablet that's almost 4,000 years old.
 This would have been at least a few centuries before the time of Moses.

 2. Back in the 1700s, the Paulaner monks of Germany brewed their own beer to help them get through a 40-day fast during Lent.
 They called it 'Doppelbock'.